ligeiamag/ligeiamag.github.io/_spring-2020/br-yeager-interview.md

 softly on a warped tape deck, haha.**

 That's so wild, because Greenfield has the exact same thing!
-It's called Gravity Hill, but there is a reasonable explanation for: the incline is an optical illusion.
+It's called Gravity Hill, but there is a reasonable explanation: the incline is an optical illusion.
 You're actually going downhill, but it appears as though you're going uphill.

 My wife grew up in New Hampshire and Vermont, and it's absolutely true.
 There is also a load of hippies, but there seems to be a truce, haha.
 One notion that really needs to die is that the U.S. north is some bastion of progressivism, and the south is the inverse.
-There's plenty of racism here---it may not always be blatant, but it's definitely there.
+There's plenty of racism here, from across the political spectrum---it may not always be blatant, but it's definitely there.
 You also see a lot of anti-poor/anti-homeless sentiment.
 This one town, Northampton---which prides itself on progressive values---has been waging an on and off war on the homeless and poor for the past decade.
 But folks love clinging to whatever high horse they've got.

 I'm also surprised more people haven't tried pairing music with literature, though I've been told that most people don't listen to music